By David - K3DAV

 History: This channel number has an odd past in Harrisburg PA.
 There originally was a TV station on channel 27 with the calls of WCMB.
 They were a DuMont affiliate that went on the air in September 8, 1954, and quickly off the air on April 9, 1957, shortly after the DuMont Network went dark forever in late 1956.
 But this station has no connection to WHTM.

 WHTM went on the air on June 19, 1953 as WTPA, an NBC affiliate on UHF channel 71.
 They were owned by their founders, the Newhouse Family which later became Advance Publications.
 In 1957, WTPA bought the off the air WCMB station on channel 27, and used some of the old WCMB equipment.
 This was when WTPA moved from channel 71 to channel 27 and switched from NBC to a full time ABC network affiliate.
 In 1980, the Times Mirror Company aquired all of the Newhouse TV stations including WTPA, and changed the call sign to the current WHTM.
 Times Mirror sold WHTM to Smith Broadcasting in 1986.
 Then it was sold to Price Communications in 1994.
 Then it was sold one last time to Allbritton Communications in 1996.
-But as of July 30, 2013, Sinclair Broadcasting has aquired Allbritton Communications and all of the stations, making Sinclair Broadcasting the new owner of WHTM.
+But as of July 30, 2013, Sinclair Broadcasting has aquired Allbritton Communications and all of the stations, which made Sinclair Broadcasting the owner of WHTM.

 WHTM began transmitting it's new digital HD channel on VHF channel 10 in 1999.
 On June 12, 2009, WHTM shut down their analog transmitter on channel 27 forever.
 They currently continue to broadcast their 720p HDTV programming on VHF channel 10.
 It is not known if they will ever move back to their original UHF channel 27 frequency or not.
 But they continue to identify as being channel 27.
 On October 14, 2011, WHTM became the third area station to broadcast all local news, syndicated shows, and commercials in full 720p High Definition and 16:9 widescreen.